-VoIP is an office phone system for a business.
+VoIP is an office phone for a business.
 It is an acronym which stands for Voice over Internet Protocol.

 It is a phone service that uses your internet connection to make and receive calls.
-It also offers more communication features and options for your business to use.
+It also offers more communication functionality and options for your business to use.
 It gives you the flexibility to conduct your work from anywhere, and on any device.

 No longer will you need to stay close to your analog desk phone to receive customer calls, or communicate with a colleague.
 You have the freedom to roam.
 As long as you have a working internet connection, you can communicate with customers.
 IP phone systems allow you to take business calls from your smartphone when you’re on the go.